Data Governance Analyst

 Support the activation and enforcement of the data governance program vision.

-Collaborate with various stakeholders, including IT teams, business units, and data owners.
+Collaborate with various stakeholders, including IT teams, business units, data owners, and records management teams.

-Provide training and guidance to employees on data governance principles, policies and procedures.
+Provide training and guidance to employees on data governance and records management principles, policies, and procedures.

 Assist in establishing mechanisms for governance oversight, including regular reviews and audits.